shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 ---
 id: first-vessel-with-code
-title: Expand Your Fleet with a Code Vessel - Pandas
+title: Expand Your Fleet with a Code Vessel - Python + Pandas
 hide_title: true
 sidebar_label: Expand Your Fleet with a Code Vessel
-description: In-depth tutorial to walk you through the steps needed to set up a Pandas Vessel.
+description: In-depth tutorial to walk you through the steps needed to set up a Code Vessel that uses Python and Pandas.
 keywords:
+  - python
   - pandas
   - tutorial
 ---